64kramsystem/personal_notes/ruby.md

 There is a gem, `bitarray`, however, it's not so much better than just using a string (bits = `"0" * 8`) for generic work, as it doesn't even support bit operations like `OR`.

+Another gem, `bitset`, is very functional, but it's old, and needs to be checked.

 ## Special variables/Built-in constants

 Updated up to: https://ruby-doc.org/stdlib-2.3.0/libdoc/English/rdoc/English.html